hybrid000/virtualassistant/README.md

     │   ├── features        # All functionalities of Paradox
     │   └── utils           # GUI images
     ├── __init__.py         # Definition of feature's functions
-    ├── gui.ui              # GUI file (in .ui format)
     ├── main.py             # main driver program of Paradox
     ├── requirements.txt    # all dependencies of the program

-- The code structure is pretty simple.
-The code is completely modularized and is highly customizable
-- To add a new feature:
-  -  Make a new file in features folder, write the feature's function you want to include
-  - Add the function's definition to __init__.py
-  - Add the voice commands through which you want to invoke the function